 Jim Cramer names three stocks that are all un-sexy and written off as losers, but came in off-the-radar to crush earnings.

 Stocks climbed to new record highs a day after Donald Trump promised to release a tax plan in the near future.

 Some of the names on the move ahead of the open.

-Earnings are out for Expedia, and CNBC's Seema Mody reports the details.
+Earnings are out for Expedia.
+CNBC's Susan Li reports the details.